Gabweare/WHSTechNotes/journal.md

 I also used youtube which both helped and entertained me.
 Yes, I can connect technology to this class.
 I used multiple apps over the break, which counts as app functionality.
+# March 24, 2025
+Weekly Journal Prompt: I think by adding AI to NCAA's March Madness, it has oppertunities to increase excitment.